fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 ## Starting your build

 You can start your build manually from within the Codemagic web app, or configure your builds to start on events such as pushing to your repository, creating or updating a pull request, adding a new tag, or even monitoring for file system changes.
+See more info in [Codemagic docs](https://docs.codemagic.io/).